mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Relationships Between Epochs

-A group comprises a single linear sequence of epochs.
-However, it can sometimes be useful to express relationships between epochs, either within a group or across groups.
-MLS derives a resumption pre-shared key (PSK) from each epoch to allow entropy extracted from one epoch to be injected into a future epoch, effectively creating a causal link between the two epochs.
+A group comprises a single linear sequence of epochs and groups are generally independent of one-another.
+However, it can sometimes be useful to link epochs cryptographically, either within a group or across groups.
+MLS derives a resumption pre-shared key (PSK) from each epoch to allow entropy extracted from one epoch to be injected into a future epoch.
+This link guarantees that members entering the new epoch agree on a key if and only if were members of the group during the epoch from which the resumption key was extracted.

 MLS supports two ways to tie a new group to an existing group.
 Re-initialization closes one group and creates a new group comprising the same members with